jonfryd/tifoon/README.md

 Tifoon is fully functional in its present state.
 Additional features and convenience is coming soon, though.

+# Features

+* Scan a configurable list of networks via nmap TCP stealth port scanning
+* Runs scheduled scans with a fixed period using either a local nmap install or Docker (nmap image downloaded automatically)
+* Determine changes to a configurable baseline
+* Save scan results as YAML or JSON files
+* <NEW> HTML and PDF report generation - [sample PDF report](samples/sample_report.pdf)
+* <NEW> Report e-mailing (HTML mails with optional PDF attachment)

 # Building

 JDK 8 and Maven 3 is required to build Tifoon from command line.